Digimon Adventure (2020 TV series): Plot

 In 2020, a series of cyber-attacks across Tokyo are the result of catastrophic events in another world within the internet, the Digital World, where creatures called Digimon roam.
 Taichi "Tai" Kamiya, a young boy gets transported to the internet and meets Agumon while they are attacked by a swarm of Argomon.
-They meet up with Yamato "Matt" Ishida and his partner Gabumon and together they defeat the Mega Argomon as Omnimon.
+They meet up with Yamato "Matt" Ishida and his partner Gabumon and together they defeat a Mega-level Argomon as Omnimon with help from Koushirou "Izzy" Izumi.